makersacademy/bowling-challenge/README.md

 As a player,
 to be rewarded for my skill,
 I want to be credited extra scores when I bowl a spare

-As a player,
-so I don't have to remember my score,
-I want to see the history of my scores for each frame throughout the game

-As a player,
-so I can validate my score,
-I want to be able to see a history of the number of pins I hit throughout the game

-As a player,
-so that I know who's winnig the game,
-I want to see my running score (the sum of the score of my frames played so far)

-As a player,
-so that I know who has won,
-I want to see my overall score (the sum of the score of all my frames)

 ```

 Domain Model

 Author